ragestudio/comty/README.md

 Contributions to Comty are welcome.
 If you want to contribute, please follow the instructions mentioned in the CONTRIBUTING.md file.

 ## License 📜
-Comty is licensed under the LGPL-2.1 license.
+Comty is licensed under the Comty license.
 See the LICENSE file for more details.

 ## :heart: Thanks to our supporters
 <kbd><img src="https://avatars.githubusercontent.com/u/94137617?v=4" href="https://github.com/SoyRage" height="64" width="64" border="1px" align="center"></kbd>